-According to research published in Evidence-Based Complementary and Alternative Medicine Volume journal, acupuncture helped to reduce insomnia symptoms and improve sleep quality better than prescription sleep drugs.
+According to research published in the Evidence-Based Complementary and Alternative Medicine Volume journal, acupuncture helped to reduce insomnia symptoms and improve sleep quality better than prescription sleep drugs.

 4. Cancer Recovery

 The side effects that come with cancer treatments, particularly chemotherapy, can definitely take a toll on the body.
 These side effects range from loss of appetite and fatigue to diarrhea and nausea as well as vomiting.
-However, the National Cancer Institute has suggested that acupuncture can help to speed up recovery following cancer treatments.
+However, the National Cancer Institute has suggested that acupuncture can help speed up recovery following cancer treatments.